DAMWON rolls to title in 2020 Worlds final

-DAMWON Gaming ended the LCK’s three-year title drought, taking down Suning 3-1 Saturday in the 2020 League of Legends World Championship Finals in the first-ever match at Pudong Football Stadium in Shanghai, China.
+DAMWON Gaming ended the LCK’s three-year title drought, taking down Suning 3-1 Saturday in the 2020 League of Legends World Championship Finals in the first-ever match at SAIC Motor Pudong Arena in Shanghai, China.

 It was easily one of the best finals in recent memory, with almost every game being a competitive, well-played affair.
 Though Suning Gaming had the home-field advantage, DAMWON ruined the homecoming.